chardma3/hardman-photo/TESTING.md

 ## 2. Validators

  - **[HTML Validator](https://validator.w3.org/):** No major errors to show.
-    - I tested the HTML code by running my server locally and used view page source.
-This code I passed through the validator.
+    - I tested the HTML code by running it throgh the validator mentioned above.

     **The following errors/warnings are showing**
-    - There were errors saying that only an <li> element may be the direct child of a <ul> element.
+    - There were errors saying that only an 'li' element may be the direct child of a 'ul' element.
 This is true of all pages I checked.
     - Error Duplicate ID: This error comes from the mobile navbar and desktop navbar.
     - Warning: the type attribute is unnecessary for JavaScript resource.